A Unified Approach for Minimizing Composite Norms: Numerical experiments

 \section{Numerical experiments}

-We conducted two sets of numerical experiments with FALC.
-In the first set of experiments we solved a set of randomly generated instances of principle component pursuit problems~\eqref{eq:component_pursuit}.
-In this setting, we compare FALC with other augmented Lagrangian algorithms I-ALM~\cite{Ma09_1J}, APG~\cite{Ma09_1R} and soft-thresholding algorithm SVT~\cite{Can08_2J}.
-In the second set of experiments, we solved a set of randomly generated instances of stable principle component pursuit problem~\eqref{eq:stable_component_pursuit} using only FALC.
-In Section~\ref{sec:expt-setup}, we describe the methodology we have used in both experimental settings for generating random problem instances.
+In our numerical experiments, we focused on problems where both $\mu_1>0$ and $\mu_2>0$.
+Two important problems of this form are the principal component pursuit and stable principal component pursuit problems, given in \eqref{ch3_eq:component_pursuit} and \eqref{ch3_eq:stable_component_pursuit}, respectively.
+In the first set of experiments we solved a set of randomly generated instances of principal component pursuit problems.
+In this setting, we compare FALC with another augmented Lagrangian algorithm I-ALM~\cite{Ma09_1J}, a proximal gradient algorithm APG~\cite{Ma09_1R} and a soft-thresholding algorithm SVT~\cite{Can08_2J}.
+In the second set of experiments, we solved a set of randomly generated instances of stable principal component pursuit problem.
+Since I-ALM, APG and SVT are not able to solve this problem, we only report statistics for FALC.
+In Section~\ref{ch3_sec:expt-setup}, we describe the methodology we have used in both experimental settings for generating random problem instances.
+All the numerical experiments were conducted on an IBM Thinkpad laptop with a Intel Core 2 CPU T7200~@2.0 GHz processor, 3GB SDRAM running MATLAB 7.2 on Windows XP Professional operating system.